gymnasy55/polcraz-patterns-js/README.md

 # polcraz-patterns-js
- Simple implementation of GoF pattern on JavaScript
+ Simple implementation of several GoF patterns on JavaScript